cern-sis/react-formule/README.md

 ## :space_invader: Local demo & how to contribute

-You can also clone the repo and run `formule-demo` to play around.
+Apart from trying the online [demo](https://cern-sis.github.io/react-formule/) you can clone the repo and run `formule-demo` to play around.
 Follow the instructions in its [README](./formule-demo/README.md): it will explain how to install `react-formule` as a local dependency (with either `yarn link` or, better, `yalc`) so that you can modify Formule and test the changes live in your host app, which will be ideal if you want to troubleshoot or contribute to the project.